Genealogy of the Harris Family

 - Mildred Elna Harris was born July 18, 1909 in Panton, Vermont; and married Claude Clifford Barker (1901-1971).
 She died on May 13, 2004 in Lyndon, Vermont, and both she and Clifford are buried in the North Ferrisburgh Cemetery.
 She and Claude had a son named Sidney Claude Barker, who was born on Sept.
 8, 1937 in Ferrisburg, Vermont.

 - Clifford Miller Harris (1913-2006) was born Feb.
 24, 1913 in North Ferrisburgh, Vermont, and grew up on his parent's dairy farm near the shore of Lake Champlin.
 He graduated from Vergennes High School, and when he was just 16 years old, and took over the running of the family farm.
 He married Lillian Susan Frost (1916-2012) on June 7, 1940 in Ferrisburgh, and they raised two children - Clifford, Jr. and Sandra.
 Clifford, Sr. in the late 1970s decided to retire, afterwhich he and Lillian bought a huge RV in which they toured the country for the next twenty years, often dropping in unexpectedly on relatives.
-He died April 11, 2006 in a rest home in Haverhill, Massachusetts, and Lillian died on June 12, 2012 in Vergennes.
+He died on April 11, 2006 in a nursing home in New Haven, Vermont, and Lillian died on June 12, 2012 in Vergennes.
 Both are buried in Gage Cemetery in Ferrisburg, Vermont.

 Lionel Milo Harris (1884-1975) was born April 1, 1884 in Minnesota.
 He moved to California as a young man and married Nina Leona Sedgewick on Aug.
 11, 1914 in Rialto, California.
 He and Nina lived at various California addresses, including San Jose and Pomona, where Lionel worked as a postal clerk.
 They later lived in Hemet in Riverside County, California.
 Lionel died on Dec.
 25, 1975 in Riverside County; and Nina, who had been born March 8, 1892 in Kansas, died on April 6, 1984 in Los Angeles County.
 They had one son, Arland Sidney Harris, who is listed below.
 Jean Harris, who is generation V in this family history had found memories of visits from her Uncle Lionel and Aunt Nina to Jean's home at Bella Vista Ranch near Fairfield, California.